Originally printed in February 2011

 Another instance around the same time, at the Canned Food Store in Redwood City, we were waiting in line, and a clerk opened up her window, and said to me, “I can take you over here, honey.”
 I just lit up.
 I love when folks talk to me like that.
 Don’t you?

-My friend, the store clerk and many others I continually come in contact with are steeped in this kind of kindness, and not only are their words dripping with this divine quality, but so are their mannerisms and their countenances.
+My friend, the store clerk and many others I come in contact with are steeped in this kind of kindness, and not only are their words dripping with this divine quality, but so are their mannerisms and their countenances.
 I have another friend who is the epitome of optimism and joy.
-I cannot comment on anything on Facebook or say anything that she doesn’t give me a positive and joyful response.
+I can’t comment on anything on Facebook or say anything that she doesn’t give me a positive and joyful response.
 I adore this characteristic, and this friend.

 Unfortunately, growing up, these expressions didn’t flow readily.
 My ability to use these delightful demonstrations of affection is somewhat underdeveloped.
 I grew up in a household where profanity was the vernacular and “survival of the fittest” was the motto.
 No meek shall inherit the earth, no turning the other cheek or any other teaching from CCD.
 Sweet nothings were as foreign a language as Uzbek and crying was anathema.
+When my dad first read this column, he indignantly argued, “That’s bullshit.”
+He didn’t read many of columns afterwards.

 So one of my Valentine’s Day resolutions will be to be more affectionate with my kids, my family and my friends, even to be affectionate and kind to some of the scurrilous among us.
 Now, this is hard and uncomfortable because I’m not use to it, but I’ll try.